gruntwork-io/docs/_docs-sources/iac/usage/using-a-module.md

 ## Plan and apply the module

-Now that you have created a module and a reference that is specific to a sing environment and AWS region, you can run a `plan` to see the infrastructure resources that will be provisioned by the module.
+Next, we'll run a plan to see the resources that will be created, then an apply to create the resources in AWS.

 ### Plan

+Now that you have created a module and a reference that is specific to a single environment and AWS region, you can run a `plan` to see the infrastructure resources that will be provisioned by the module.

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>

-Run terraform plan...
+Terraform will generate an execution plan using the `plan` action.
+The plan will show what resources Terraform determines need to be created or modified.

+In your plan output, you should expect to see an AWS Lambda function, IAM role, and Cloudwatch Log group.
 ```bash
 terraform plan
 ```